© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Offa's Dyke: section in Mocking Hazell Wood, 400m south of Lindors Farm is a scheduled monument protected by Historic England under reference 1020529.
 View the official record →

-Offa's Dyke is a linear earthwork that forms part of the extensive defensive frontier constructed during the reign of King Offa of Mercia in the late eighth century.
+Offa's Dyke is a linear earthwork that forms part of the eighth-century frontier defence constructed under King Offa of Mercia between England and Wales.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020529.

 Offa's Dyke: section in Mocking Hazell Wood, 400m south of Lindors Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020529.